Shopify/polaris/polaris.shopify.com/content/design/depth/index.md

           <Do>
             ![A modal window overlapping the interface of a customer details page, with a semi-transparent background that separates the modal from the remaining interface.](/images/design/depth/overview/depth-overview-9@2x.png)

-            Use depth to highlight action and large pieces of information that overlay on top of other information.
-To ensure merchants see these first.
+            Use depth to highlight action and large pieces of information that overlay on top of other information, to ensure merchants see these first.
           </Do>
           <Dont>
             ![A modal window overlapping the interface of a customer details page.](/images/design/depth/overview/depth-overview-10@2x.png)